Cumbria

 WALK B Link to OS map

-WALK C: A gentle paced 5 to 6 mile walk, along good paths and with minimal ascent.
-Details to be confirmed.
+WALK C: A gentle 6 mile walk on good paths with minimal ascent - details to be confirmed.

 In the unlikely event of separation from the group or other emergency please take note of the following contact numbers: